webxdc/debuglog/README.md

 This is a special webxdc application that shows a searchable debuglog for deltachat events.

+## Usage

+You can search by event type, by timestamp range, and you can do a fulltext search on event, data1 and data2 together.

+Fulltext search supports the various capabilities of [Lunr search](https://lunrjs.com/guides/searching.html).
+Notable features are wildcard search, such as `imap*`, and field specific search such as as `data2:connected`.

 ## Development

 You can run `debuglog` in development mode like this: